Building Placement / Parking / Vehicle Access

 A. To perpetuate the unique building character of the town and its environs, and to re-establish its local identity, development shall generally employ building types that are compatible to the historic architectural vocabulary of the area in their massing and external treatment.

 B. Building elevations fronting or visible from public streets shall be clad with masonry, wood, vinyl siding, stucco, or similar material.
 Metal paneling may not comprise a street fronting building face.
+Decorative metal panels such as Aluminum Composite Material (ACM) panels may be used as an accent or trim material and as cladding for building accent elements such as canopies and their supporting structure.
+Decorative metal panel accents however, may not exceed 30% of any façade visible from the street.

 C. The front elevations facing the street, and the overall massing shall communicate an emphasis on the human scale and the pedestrian environment.